• Accessibility

 Saturday

-Cruise beautiful Lake George with the Lake George Steamboat Company.
-Offering scenic cruises around the southern basin, islands, and Paradise Bay, it's the best way to experience the lake's natural beauty and still have time for a full day of activities.
-An Adirondack icon since its establishment in 1817, the historic steamboat also offers special entertainment, moonlight cruises, and meals on the water.
-For a bird's-eye view of the lake, check out Parasailing Adventures, where you can fly two or three people at a time, guided by a professional crew.
+In the warmer weather, cruise Lake George with the Lake George Steamboat Company.
+Offering scenic cruises around the southern basin, islands, and Paradise Bay, it's the best way to experience the "Queen of American Lakes" natural beauty and still have time for a full day of activities.

 Sunday

-Visit The Hyde Collection Art Museum and Historic House, a fine arts museum with a range of collections from Renaissance paintings to contemporary photography as well as work by Picasso, van Gogh, and Rafael.
-Set in the Hyde House, a restored 20th-century mansion listed on the US National Register of Historic Places, the museum is known for its unique displays and devotion to cultural education.
+Visit The Hyde Collection Art Museum and Historic House, a fine arts museum with a range of collections from Renaissance paintings to contemporary photography, as well as work by Picasso, Van Gogh, and Rafael.
+Set in a restored 20th-century mansion listed on the US National Register of Historic Places, the museum is known for its unique displays and devotion to cultural education.

 spend the week